AKAD0/Pipes/readme.md

 # Contents:
 1. Describtion
 2. Problem
-3. Method
+3. Solution
     * 3.1.
-Dataset
+EDA + Feature Engineering
     * 3.2.
-Model
+Training Classifier
     * 3.3.
-Cost function
+Cost Clustering
-    * 3.4.
-Optimization procedure
-    * 3.5.
-Initializing data
 4. Code
 5. Results

 # 1. Describtion
+A task I've been working on during Schlumberger internship.

+# 2. Problem
 We had several measurements (MFL) of the pipe defects.
 Each measurement has 3 channels.
 Each measurement (defect) belongs to one of two defect location ( internal and external , or ID and OD).
-Also, each defect belongs to different sub-type (i.e, corrosion, dent, gouge, etc.).\
+Also, each defect belongs to different sub-type (i.e, corrosion, dent, gouge, etc.).
 You should:
 1. Perform EDA.
 Draw conclusions.
 2. On the basis of provided data, train classifier that will predict defect location for unlabeled data.
 Scoring - F1.
 Goal is to get F1 >0.8
 3. Perform unsupervised clustering.
 Identify optimal number of clusters.
 Draw most typical representative of each identified class.

-This project presents the mathematical apparatus of the FNN architecture to solve XOR problem and the implementing python code.

-IMPORTANT: This project doesn't include the optimization procedure.
-To see how the optimization by Stochastic Gradient Descent works, check my another project by following link: https://github.com/AKAD0/FNN.SGD_MNIST.git

-# 2. Problem
-XOR function via FNN architechture with no use of frameworks.

-# 3. Method
+# 3. Solution
-Algorithm structure is comprised of 5 parts: Dataset, Model, Cost function, Optimization procedure and Initializing data.
+Solution is comprised of 3 parts: EDA + feature Engineering, Training classifier, Clustering.
 Describtion of every part is provided below.
 ## 3.1.
-Dataset
-$$
-𝕏=\lbrace{[0,0]^T, [0,1]^T, [1,0]^T, [1,1]^T\rbrace},~
-f^*=\begin{bmatrix}
-    0 \\
-    1 \\
-    1 \\
-    0 \\
-    \end{bmatrix}
-$$
+EDA + feature Engineering

 ## 3.2.
 Model
 ### > FNN architecture:
 <p align="center">